alastairblackwood/ROR-T1A3/README.md

 > An outline of the testing procedure and cases should be included with the source code of the application

-R19 Utilise developer tools to facilitate the execution of the application:
+# R19 Utilise developer tools to facilitate the execution of the application:

 For example,

 - writing a script which turns the application into an executable; OR
-- packaging the application for use as a module or dependency
+- packaging the application for use as a module or dependency instructions for Installation and Use

+Using the Ruby gem 'Ocra'